vitali-fedulov/hyper/README.md

 # Hashing float vectors in N-dimensions

-Code is under development.
-Still there as some bugs.
-Should be ready soon.
+CODE IS UNDER CONSTRUCTION: still there are some bugs.
+Should be ready within a few days.

 ### Algorithm